redpanda-data/connect/website/docs/components/inputs/sequence.md

       id_path: ""
       iterations: 1
       merge_strategy: array
-    inputs: []
+    inputs: [] # No default (required)
 ```

 </TabItem>
 </Tabs>

-This input is useful for consuming from inputs that have an explicit end but
-must not be consumed in parallel.
+This input is useful for consuming from inputs that have an explicit end but must not be consumed in parallel.

 ## Examples